-In our opinion, due to the lack of an actuarially determined valuation of the City's OPEB liability discussed in the second paragraph preceding, and the City's policy to prepare its financial statements on the basis of accounting discussed in the preceding paragraph, the financial statements referred to above do not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the City, as of June 30, 2008 and 2007, or the results of its operations for the years then ended.
+In our opinion, due to the lack of an actuarially determined valuation of the City's OPEB liability discussed in the second paragraph preceding, and the City's policy to prepare its financial statements on the basis of accounting discussed in the preceding paragraph, the financial statements referred to above do not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the City, as of June 30, 2009 and 2008, or the results of its operations for the years then ended.

-In addition, in our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the various funds of the City, as of June 30, 2008 and 2007, and the results of its operations of such funds and the changes in its fund balances for the years then ended, on the basis of accounting described in Note 1.
+In addition, in our opinion, except for the lack of having an actuarial valuation conducted on the City's OPEB liability as described in Note 7, the financial statements referred to above present fairly, in all material respects, the financial position of the various funds of the City, as of June 30, 2009 and 2008, and the results of its operations of such funds and the changes in its fund balances for the years then ended, on the basis of accounting described in Note 1.

-Donohue, Gironda & Doria, CFA's
+Donohue, Gironda & Doria, CPA's